Research

 An additional strand of my research focuses on manual and automated text analysis for the study of social group appeals, issue emphasis, policy positions, and inter-party communication.
 For example, in a current project together with Alona O. Dolinsky and Will Horne, we develop a new supervised machine learning classifier for the extraction of social groups mentions and appeals from election manifestos.

 Dolinsky, A. O., Huber, L. M. & Horne, W.: ‘Who Do Parties Speak To?
 Introducing the PSoGA: A New Comprehensive Database of Parties’ Social Group Appeals.’
-Under Review.
+Revise and Resubmit.
 Pre-print

 Horne, W., Dolinsky, A. O. & Huber, L. M.: ‘Using LLMs to Detect Group Appeals in Parties’ Election Manifestos.’
 Pre-print